Fiscal Year 2022 (FY22) State Budget

 Contact your state legislators today!
 Urge them to support a legislative add-on of $3M for domestic violence services in the FY22 State Budget.
 Without the state’s support, programs will not be able to provide life-saving services to survivors and their children.

-- The pandemic has had a dire impact on survivors of domestic violence increasing the isolation and danger they were already experiencing, and intensifying their needs as the pandemic has continued.
+- The pandemic has had a dire impact on survivors of domestic violence.

 - Culturally specific organizations, who provide linguistically and culturally necessary services, were critical throughout this crisis.
 Yet, they currently receive no state funding for domestic violence services.

-- Programs are facing a 30% decrease in federal Victims of Crime Act (VOCA) funding in the coming fiscal year.
+- While needs are increasing, programs are facing a 30% decrease in federal Victims of Crime Act (VOCA) funding in the coming fiscal year.

 NJ 2020-2021 Legislative Session